“Evan Tager is one of the nation’s most prominent appellate practitioners.” He “deploys a grasp of language and argument that is a marvel to behold.”

 Legal Times, in its issue on leading appellate lawyers, said that “[w]hen a major company needs to find a lawyer in a key case involving class certification, punitive damages, or arbitration, there's a good chance it will hire Evan Tager.”
 “In the past several years,” the publication stated, Evan “has become the go-to attorney in a growing number of cases that matter to big businesses across the United States.”
 Evan has been listed as a leading lawyer for several years running in Chambers USA, Legal 500, and Benchmark Litigation.
 He also has been named as a top lawyer repeatedly in The Washingtonian.
 The 2009 edition of Legal 500 described Evan as a “professional and ethical thought leader” who is “responsive, committed to shared goals, and fair-minded.”

 Evan has filed hundreds of briefs on issues of importance to the business community in the United States Supreme Court and in lower courts throughout the country.
 One of Evan’s clients told Chambers USA that, as a briefwriter, Evan “deploys a grasp of language and argument that is a marvel to behold.”
 Also according to Chambers USA, Evan is “‘smart and adept,’ he is praised by clients for his ‘ability to focus on the details at the same time as keeping his eye on the bigger picture.’”
-Evan has argued cases in the US Supreme Court, the First, Second, Third, Fourth, Fifth, Sixth, Ninth, and Eleventh Circuits, the DC Court of Appeals, the California Court of Appeal, the Illinois Appellate Court, the Illinois Supreme Court, the Tennessee Court of Appeals, the Washington Supreme Court, the West Virginia Supreme Court of Appeals, and numerous state and federal trial courts.
+Evan has delivered 40 appellate arguments.
+He has argued cases in the US Supreme Court, the First, Second, Third, Fourth, Fifth, Sixth, Ninth, and Eleventh Circuits, the DC Court of Appeals, the California Court of Appeal, the Illinois Appellate Court, the Illinois Supreme Court, the Pennsylvania Superior Court, the Tennessee Court of Appeals, the Washington Supreme Court, the West Virginia Supreme Court of Appeals, and numerous state and federal trial courts.
 In addition, he has published extensively on the subjects of appellate advocacy, punitive damages, class actions, and expert testimony, among other things, and has participated frequently on panels devoted to punitive damages and class actions.

 Evan received his AB, magna cum laude from Princeton University in 1982 and his JD in 1985 from Stanford Law School, where he was Articles Editor of the Stanford Law Review and winner of the Board of Editors Award for Outstanding Editorial Contribution to the Stanford Law Review.
 Following law school, he served as a law clerk to Judge Mary M. Schroeder in the Ninth Circuit.